spring-io/develocity-conventions/README.md

 Publishing to [ge.spring.io](https://ge.spring.io) requires authentication via an access key.
 When running on CI, the access key should be made available via the `GRADLE_ENTERPRISE_ACCESS_KEY` environment variable.

+When using Gradle, build scans can be published anonymously to scans.gradle.com by running the build with `--scan`.

 #### Bamboo

 The environment variable should be set to `${bamboo.gradle_enterprise_secret_access_key}`.